 - Unexpected delivery costs: this adds up to nearly 44% of shoppers who abandon their cart!

 - Concerns over security

+For additional reasons, check out this infographic.
 Now that the root causes have been clarified, here are 5 UX strategies you can use to reduce shopping cart abandonment.

 1. Make sure all pages are optimised for both mobile and website

 For most online retailers and webshops, mobile shoppers represent a somewhat frustrating customer segment and with the rise of mobile shopping, a lot of these businesses are left scratching their heads.
 Where should they start?
 How can they improve the user experience so that visitors are more likely to complete a purchase on a mobile device?